Unbiased Bike Reviews, Guides & How-To's

 On the other hand, shops with large storefronts and no repair section might not fare as well.
 If sales of new bikes drop, they might have to close or consider offer repair services as well.

-Judging from the way the global coronavirus pandemic is developing at the moment, the end of the crisis is months if not years away.
-Therefore, a logical question to ask is how these new circumstances will affect the bicycle industry as a whole.
+Judging from the way the global coronavirus pandemic is developing at the moment, the end might be years away.
+Therefore, a logical question to ask is how these new circumstances will affect the bicycle industry.

 If you ask around enough, you’ll get opposing opinions and vastly different predictions for the future.